algosup/2024-2025-project-5-bubble-intermarche-team-2/Documents/Technical/technical_specifications.md

 ## 1. Introduction

 The project goal is to develop with the Bubble technology[^1] a web application for the Intermarché St-Rémi-de-Provence supermarket.
-The application will allow customers to find cheeses and wines that pair well with the dishes they want to prepare (related to the ingredients there are in them).
+The application will allow customers to find cheeses and wines that pair well with the dishes they want to prepare (related to the ingredients they contain).
 The application will be available in French as well as English.

 ## 2. Objectives

 - **It must be a mobile app**, ensuring offline access, geolocation, and preferences registration.
-- **The app should open swiftly** so they can access functionalities directly instead of taking time to log in/sign up instead of buying what they want.
+- **The app should open swiftly** so they can access functionalities directly instead of taking time to log in/sign up and buying what they want.
-- **The app must be user-friendly** to make sure the user isn't lost in the app.
+- **The app must be user-friendly** to make sure the user doesn't get lost in the app.
 - **Multiple languages must be implemented** for a wider public due to the touristic flux of the region.

 ## 3. GitHub Folder Structure